multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/using-eessi.md

 ```

 To start *using* software you should *load* the corresponding environment module files
-using "`module load`" (or "`ml`").
+using `module load` (or `ml`).
 For example:

 ```shell
 $ module load TensorFlow/2.13.0-foss-2023a
 ```

-A "`module load`" command usually does not produce any output, but it updates you shell environment
+A `module load` command usually does not produce any output, but it updates your shell environment
 to make the software ready to use.

 For more information on the `module` command, see the